Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The music that plays during the scene certainly doesn't help, especially when the part when Mufasa's theme comes in.
 It's the part around 1:15.
 Add Simba trying in vain to wake his dad up, and then in utter despair trying to cuddle up under his paw, and you have a scene that is possibly one of the saddest in any animated film ever.

 Simba's Big "NO!" moment right as Mufasa dies could also qualify, since it's pretty much a given what's going to happen at that point

 The scene also became a tearjerker for the film's creators, as they received a letter from a young boy who had lost his father, thanking the creators for the film as it helped him deal with his loss.
 The staff were moved to tears by it.

 The scene is even more heartbreaking in theaters, in 3D...

 This scene is arguably worse than the death of Bambi's mother.
 For one thing, there isn't any Mood Whiplash to this scene.
 Afterwards, Scar tells HIS OWN NEPHEW that it's his fault his father is dead, to run away and never return, before sending the Hyenas kill him.
 There's a little bit of comedy courtesy of Banzai falling into a bramble patch ("Cactus Butt!").

-There's also the fact that, unlike Bambi's mother, Mufasa is a *real* character with heart and humor who the audience has come to love and sympathize with.
+There's also the fact that, despite being a film character, Mufasa is a real character with heart and humor who the audience has come to love and sympathize with.
 To see him snuffed out so cruelly is heartbreaking for audiences.